 - he or she does not possess the qualification agreed by the parties;

 - there are circumstances that constitute grounds for disqualification according to the procedural rules for arbitration agreed by the parties or applied by the arbitral tribunal; or

 - there are circumstances giving rise to justifiable doubts as to his or her impartiality or independence.

 A party may challenge an arbitrator who it has appointed only if it becomes aware of reasons to challenge after the appointment, and provided that such reasons for challenge are notified to the arbitral tribunal and to the other party without delay.

 How should an objection to jurisdiction be raised?

-Any jurisdictional objections must be raised in the statement of defence, or at least no later than at the first hearing date the party was given notice of, unless the agreement sets a different time limit.
+The default rule provided by the law is that any jurisdictional objections must be raised in the statement of defence, or at least no later than at the first hearing date the party was given notice of, unless the agreement sets a different time limit.

 Replacement of an arbitrator

 Why and how can an arbitrator be replaced?